-Before European contact with the tribes that lived in North America (c.1500), an estimated 500 or more languages were spoken.
-We don't know how many languages there are, because not everyone agrees on which languages are similar enough that speakers can usually undestand each other, they are considered dialects of the same languages.
+A Before European contact with the tribes that lived in North America (c.1500), an estimated 500 or more languages were spoken.
+We don't know how many languages there are, because not everyone agrees on which languages are unique.
+If two languages are similar enough that speakers can usually undestand each other, they are considered dialects of the same language